rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 A section is not some arbitrary subsequence of the tree's node sequence.

 In addition to being a subsequence, any event executed in between two nodes of a section belongs to an associated node.
-Put differently, any event in between entering a section's first and exiting a section's last node belongs to an associated node.
+To be more accurate, any event in between entering a section's first and exiting a section's last node belongs to an associated node.
 That is, because (1) all nodes must be associated while they are being entered and (2) the section's default scope ends with